 Ishay Rosen-Zvi and Adi Ophir, From a Holy Goy to a Shabbat Goy: The Emergence and Persistence of the Jews’ Other, Jerusalem: Carmel, 2021. xiv+ 185 pp. [Hebrew]

 The question of “Who is a Jew?” is one of the basic questions in Israeli society.
 Ishay Rosen-Zvi and Adi Ophir, however, think that the basic question for Israel and for the Jews is really “Who is a goy?” or more precisely, “What is a goy?”
 Rosen-Zvi and Ophir have been working on this question for a decade.
 Their first publication on the subject, to the best of my knowledge, was a 2012 article in Haaretz.
 This was followed by a number of scholarly articles, culminating in two books, one in English in 2018 (Goy: Israel’s Multiple Others and the Birth of the Gentile; hereafter Goy) and the other in Hebrew (From a Holy Goy to a Shabbat Goy: The Emergence and Persistence of the Jews’ Other; hereafter Goy Kadosh), published a year ago.
-The tremendous intellectual effort they have devoted to their goy project has generated not only scholarly discussion but an intense public debate as well.
+The tremendous intellectual effort they have devoted to the goy project has generated not only scholarly discussion but an intense public debate as well.
 The two books, written for different audiences and with different emphases, have the same purpose.
 Goy is a thoroughly academic book that examines the meanings of the term goy in detail from the Bible through Tannaitic literature.
 Holy Goy, by contrast, is a significant work of popular scholarship.
 Its first nine chapters present, succinctly and fluently, the main arguments of the English book.
 The heart of Holy Goy is its final three chapters, which deal with the goy in post-rabbinic literature, and, in particular, with the ways that the cultural inheritance of rabbinic literature is expressed in the laws of the State of Israel and the attitudes of the state and Jewish society to non-Jews.

 The goal of the following review is not to present Ophir and Rosen-Zvi’s main arguments along with a measure of (respectful) criticism, as is customary.
 Such reviews already exist in abundance, and due to the many responses to the book, one can assume that the readers of this publication know them quite well.
-In what follows, I intend to describe the state of the contemporary discourse about the goy in light of the claims and questions that Rosen-Zvi and Ophir have raised.
+In what follows, I intend to describe the state of the academic and public discourse about the goy considering the claims and questions that Rosen-Zvi and Ophir have raised.
 I have deliberately chosen to say “the state of the discourse” and not “the state of the question,” because Rosen-Zvi and Ophir’s work is not intended only to present a scholarly proposal about the history of goy as a legal and cultural category but also ‒ perhaps especially ‒ to expose the concept of the goy in such a way as “to change the thinking and behavior of the public” (Goy Kadosh, 180).
 Just as Ophir and Rosen-Zvi’s work has a dual nature, scholarly and popular, the following survey, too, will examine the state of discussion in both realms.